roleoroleo/yi-hack-MStar/README.md

 8. Blue light should come ON indicating that your WiFi connection has been successful (if not disable using app).

-9. Go in the browser and access the web interface of the camera as a website (http://IP-CAM:8080).
-Find the IP address using your mobile app (Camera Settings --> Network Info --> IP Address).
+9. Go in the browser and access the web interface of the camera as a website (http://IP-CAM:8080) where IP-CAM is the IP address of your cam and you can find it using the mobile app (Camera Settings --> Network Info --> IP Address).
 If the mobile app can't be paired, you may look for the IP on your router's portal (see connected devices).

 10. Done.